tylerflint/smartos-live/src/vm/man/vmadm.1m.md

         Disable the zone memory pager.
 By disabling the pager, you are effectively disabling the 'soft-limit' as imposed by the max_physical_memory configuration.
-In addition, zones will be able to burst past the max_physical_memory up to the 'max_swap' value.
+In addition, zones will be allowed to burst past the max_physical_memory up to the 'max_swap' value.
 In general you should not disable paging unless you understand the implication to the hypervisor and the trade-offs entirely.